daostack/alchemy/docs/Alchemy_2_0_Benefits.md

  - Cheap and fast DAO creation increase UX.

 ## PluginManager / SchemeFactory
- - Brings the easiness of register a new scheme to the DAO.
+ - Brings the easiness of register a new plugin to the DAO.
  - All plugin parameters are passed via the proposal.
 A plugin instance is created and deployed upon execution.
  - No longer a need to deploy and initialize a plugin in two separate steps.
  - Easy and friendly UX.

-## GenesisProtocol parameters are set upon scheme initialization
+## GenesisProtocol parameters are set upon plugin initialization
  - As Genesis protocol (and other voting machines)l parameters are set upon plugin initialization, there is no need to preset governance parameters.